-Standing guard above the eastern edge of the city and overlooking the James River in Libby Park was the Confederate Soldiers & Sailors Monument.
-The monument stood in a circle adjacent to the city's Libby Hill Park, established in 1851.
+Standing guard above the eastern edge of the city and overlooking the James River in Libby Park is the Confederate Soldiers & Sailors Monument.
+The monument stands in a circle adjacent to the city's Libby Hill Park, established in 1851.
 The park provides a panoramic view of downtown, including Main Street, down which Union troops entered the city on April 3, 1865.
-Rather than being dedicated to an individual such as a general or statesman, it honored the common fighting man of the Confederate military.
+Rather than being dedicated to an individual such as a general or statesman, it honors the common fighting man of the Confederate military.
 The soldier on top faced west towards the city center and the Capitol building, before it was removed in 2020.
-In early 2022, the doric column upon which it stood was also removed.